 Love Thy Neighbour

-After looking after others in society, the UN looked at how people look after themselves and they found that the highest rated countries had good health services, especially when it came to mental illness.
+After looking after others in society, the UN looked at the habits of happy people and they found that the highest rated countries had good health services, especially when it came to mental illness.
 Having high life expectancy from birth was the keystone, but it’s the actions afterwards that make the difference.
 These countries all have balanced, healthy foods as their dietary staples (Norwegians LOVE fish oil) and they all believe in exercise.
 Almost every town in Iceland has a geothermal community pool for swimming (babies are taught to swim from three months old) and 50% of Danes commute to work or school on a bike.
 Living that #fitspo life has never been more rewarding, has it?
 Start small and eat your five servings of veggies everyday, plus make sure you’re hitting the 30 minutes of exercise goal (walking to the bus stop counts!).

 On the other side of physical health is the often overlooked but equally important mental health.
 Besides having a great approach to mental illness care, all these countries had an anti-stress approach to day-to-day life.
 We’re sure you’ve heard of ‘hygge’, which is the practice of pursuing cosiness and contentment.
 It’s basically an art form in Denmark and Norway, and thanks to it the citizens have a chill outlook and appreciation of the simple things.
 They know how important it is to look after your brain box, and you can too!
 Take up meditation, or do as they do and put aside 15 minutes everyday to enjoy a cup of tea in the sunshine.